Explainer: The potential impact of Brexit without a trade deal

 The OBR said tariffs under WTO rules and border disruptions would hit parts of the economy such as manufacturing that were emerging relatively unscathed from the COVID-19 pandemic.

-The long-term hit could be costly for both Britain and the 27 remaining EU members.
-Germany, Europe’s biggest economy, is Britain’s biggest EU trading partner.
+According to economic research by insurer Allianz in November, a hard Brexit - a sharp, disorderly split - could cost the EU as much as 33 billion euros in annual exports, with Germany, the Netherlands and France hit the hardest.

-The shock would be felt unevenly across continental Europe, with those likely to be hit worst including Ireland, the Netherlands, Belgium, France, Luxembourg, Malta and Poland.
+The shock would be felt unevenly across continental Europe, with those likely to be hit worst including Ireland, the Netherlands, Denmark, France, Germany, Sweden, Portugal, Poland, the Czech Republic Cyprus, Malta and Hungary.

 The Halle Institute for Economic Research has forecast that EU companies exporting to Britain could lose more than 700,000 jobs if no trade deal is agreed.